-The second method also makes it much easier to install OTA updates device after rooting.
+The second method also makes it much easier to install OTA updates on rooted devices using Magisk.
 All you will need is the stock boot/recovery image for the Android software version/build number currently installed on your device.
-You can extract these images from the OEM Factory Image or OTA update package (instructions here), try downloading it from firmware.mobi, or look up for your device’s rooting guide on our website.
+You can extract these images from the OEM Factory Image or OTA update package (instructions here), try downloading it from firmware.mobi, or look up your device’s rooting guide on our website.

 Before you install, it is strongly recommended to take a full backup of all your data before you begin installing Magisk.
-This shall prevent your data from being completely lost if an issue arises during the installation.
+If any issues arise, this backup should help your restore all your data.

-Instructions for both methods could be found in the following tutorial.
+The following tutorial will help you install Magisk v21.4 using the aforementioned methods.
 We suggest you go through the instructions and familiarize yourself with the procedure before you start performing it.

-If you have a previous version of Magisk installed on your device, then there’s no need to re-install at all.
-You could simply update to Magisk v21.0 stable version by using Magisk Manager.
+If you have a previous version of Magisk installed on your device, then there’s no need to re-install it at all.
+You could simply update to Magisk v21.4 by using the Magisk Manager app.
 To do this:

-- First, download the Magisk Manager v8.0.2 APK file and install it on your device.
+- Alternatively, you can download Magisk Manager 8.0.7 and install the APK on your device.